microsoft/WindowsProtocolTestSuites/TestSuites/RDP/Client/docs/RDP_ClientUserGuide.md

 * Install Active Directory Domain Services.

-To set up a DC that is not based on the Windows operating system, see [Configuring Computers that are Not Based on Windows](#configuring-computers-that-are-not-based-on-windows).
+To set up a DC that is not based on the Windows operating system, see [Configure Computers that are Not Based on Windows](#configure-computers-that-are-not-based-on-windows).

 ### Installed Files and Folders